 Why Having Trapped Rainwater in Your Gutters is Really, Really BadMarch 17th, 2015

 We regularly talk about the importance of a proper gutter maintenance and how we should regularly clean and check our gutters for damages.
-But today we would like to talk about why it is so necessary to keep your gutters and downspouts clog free and fully functional.
+But today we would like to talk about why it is so necessary to keep en eye for signs of blocked gutters and downspouts, be clog-free and fully functional.

 When leafs, twigs and other debris block your system, all the rainwater that falls over your rooftop gets trapped in your gutters.
 “Big deal” you might say.
 Actually, it is.
 Did you know that …

 - A litre of water weights 1 kg or 2.2 lbs

 - The average rainfall that falls over London is approximately 23 inches or 50 mm per year